muratk3n/thirdwave/en/README.md

 ---

-Clinton is an *I Am CRM*, their area of development is listening more, so he probabaly instinctively used polls to push himself in that direction, to offset his lack of skill.
+Clinton is an *I Am CRM*, their area of development is listening more, so he probably instinctively used polls to push himself in that direction, to offset his lack of skill.
 You cant make a rule out of a few people's shortcomings.